IsacKun220/com1001/code/README.md

 com1001/.codio/install
 ```

-This may take a few seconds, so be patient!
+This may take some seconds, maybe even a minute or two, so be patient!

 ## 3. Running an Example